brookshelley/brookshelley.github.com/movies.md

 <hr>
 ### 68 Movies

+**Ready or Not**

+Lol can't wait to never get remarried.
+Rich people are the worst.
+Also it's a real bummer that "satanists" get such a bad wrap in a world where the christians are the ones actually harming children.
+Fuck the [satanic panic](https://overcast.fm/+VX6lxzezs)

 **Knives Out**

 Sadly, I wasn't feeling great so I missed a bit of this, but I think I got all the important bits.
 I really want to see this again in the near future.
 The overall tone of the film was fantastic, and the comedic hits were delightful.

+Second time emphasized how excellent this film was.
+A really great ride.

 **Fast Color**